 Before switching plans, make sure the cell phone carrier has great coverage in your area.
 Many of the carriers allow you to easily check their site to see if your area is covered by asking you to type in your ZIP code.

 No matter what kind of plan you decide to choose, make sure it’s realistic to your habits and lifestyle.
-Don’t fool yourself into thinking you can hang with a $10 plan, but end up going over the data, or adding more gigs which ultimately adds to the cost of your bill.
+Don’t fool yourself into thinking you can hang with a $10 plan, but end up going over the data.
+Or you’ll keep adding more gigs, which ultimately adds to the cost of your bill.

-The good thing is, there are plenty of plans available, so if one doesn’t work out, you can always try out another one to see if it’s to your liking.
+The good thing is, there are plenty of plans available.
+So, if one doesn’t work out, you can always try out another to see if it’s to your liking.